Dry Eye Syndrome (DES) or Dry Eye Disease (DED) can results in a variety of symptoms, some of which may include:

 Normal tear films consist of three components:

-A that is produce by the lacrimal gland.
+A layer that is produced by the lacrimal gland.

-A that helps anchor and spread the tears across the eye surface.
+A layer that helps anchor and spread the tears across the eye surface.

 •DRY EYE CATEGORIES•